This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 HIKING SOCKS: 4 x hiking socks.
 Make sure they work with your boots.

-WETSUIT BOOTS/ SANDALS : for river crossings and a change of shoes in camp, not flip flops. (could also be used for on the river as below if you will be comfortable in them all day).
+WETSUIT BOOTS/ SANDALS : for river crossings and a change of shoes in camp, not flip flops. (could also be used for on the river as below if you will be comfortable and warm in them all day).

 RIVER SHOES: A separate pair of shoes will be more comfortable for paddling than walking boots.
 These should have drainage and good grip.